allenporter/synthetic-home/synthetic_home/registry/README.md

 that maps the device attribute `current_temperature` to the entities `native_value`.

-## Restorable attributes
+## Predefined States

-A device type can define `restorable_attributes` that can support a pre-canned restorable states that can be used for testing and evaluating the other systems using synthetic entities.
+A device type can define `predefined_state` that can support a pre-canned restorable states that can be used for testing and evaluating the other systems using synthetic entities.